-Access to the proposed site (T6/470) is proposed to be by boat from Cromane spit and also by vehicle from the north of the site.
-Access to the proposed site by tractor has the potential to cause compaction and trampling of sedimentary habitats, although this is considered to be limited to the extent of the access route and the site itself and the habitats will recuperate over time; as such this is considered not significant overall.
-The proposed site is not located within an area which is classified as having vegetative communities, therefore it is considered that there will be no significant impact on the sedimentary habitats of the SAC.
-Any impact is considered to be temporary (specific to the duration of the license) and localised to the area of the site and access route, with the sedimentary habitats expected to recover over the short to medium term.
+Access to the proposed site (T6/458) is proposed to be by boat and by road from the shore to north of the site; the proposed site is not located within an area which is classified as having vegetative communities, therefore it is considered that there will be no significant impact on the sedimentary habitats of the SAC.
+Any impact is considered to be temporary (specific to the duration of the license) and localised to the area of the site, with the sedimentary habitats expected to recover over the short to medium term.